fac-members/fac-slides/src/slides/tfb/po-intro/index.md

 ---

-At the end of the programme, you'll present your product at the Tech for Better showcase.
+At the end of the programme, you'll present your product at the Tech for Better showcase

 ---